 Eighty-one percent of consumers say they are somewhat or very concerned about how the use of AI for marketing, customer service, and technical support could potentially compromise their online privacy, according to research from CDP.com.

 Organizations need to build trust with consumers so they feel more confident that their data is safe and will be used responsibly when creating personalized experiences.
 One way for trust to be addressed surrounding AI decisions is having an emerging feature called “explainable AI.”
 This is a tool which AI explains its decisions in detail to a business leader so it can be reviewed with confidence.

 AI is now established and seeing real investment as a core business feature.
-Nearly two-thirds of respondents say their companies’ investments in AI will continue to increase over the next three years..
+Nearly two-thirds of respondents in the McKinsey study say their companies’ investments in AI will continue to increase over the next three years..

 Succeeding in AI in 2022 and beyond is about more than data and technology.
 All core stakeholders and business leaders need to be engaged in the process to ensure ROI.
 With AI moving into maturity, applying good best practices to deploy at scale across an enterprise and in an agile operational fashion will differentiate those who succeed in AI initiatives.